Thtcare/biga_workshop/Linux Tutorial.md

 cp [options] source destination

 ```
+> [!NOTE]

-source → The file or directory you want to copy.
+> - source → The file or directory you want to copy.

-destination → The location where the file or directory will be copied.
+> - destination → The location where the file or directory will be copied.